When determining child support guidelines in the State of Colorado, there are numerous factors taken into consideration.

 - in the process of completing an educational program that is reasonably expected to better that person’s chances of getting a job at the end of the program, finishing in a reasonable amount of time – for example, the judge is more likely to find this exception is met if someone has one semester left before obtaining a bachelor’s degree, rather than if a person just begins a four-year bachelor’s degree program at the time of the hearing.

-While it is strongly recommended you consult with an attorney about the correct child support guideline amount in your case, click here to be taken to the Colorado Supreme Court child support calculator to help estimate how much child support and spousal maintenance should be paid in your case.
+While it is strongly recommended you consult with an attorney about the correct child support guideline amount in your case, click here to be taken to my webpage containing a link to the Colorado Child Support Calculator as well as tips and suggestions to ensure you get the most accurate estimate.